mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/modules/postgresml.html.md

 The `postgresml` extension currently supports just a subset of all of the user-defined functions provided by PostgresML.
 They are these three:

 - `pgml.load_dataset()`: Loads a dataset into tables in VMware Greenplum using the `INSERT` SQL command.
-Read more about loading data [here](https://postgresml.org/docs/guides/machine-learning/natural-language-processing/).
+Read more about loading data [here](https://postgresml.org/docs/use-cases/natural-language-processing).
 - `pgml.embed()` - Generates an embedding for the dataset.
-Read more about PostgresML embeddings [here](https://postgresml.org/docs/guides/machine-learning/natural-language-processing/embeddings).
+Read more about PostgresML embeddings [here](https://postgresml.org/docs/use-cases/embeddings/).
 - `pgml.transform()`: Applies a pre-trained transformer to process data.
-Read more about PostgresML pre-trained models [here](https://postgresml.org/docs/guides/machine-learning/natural-language-processing/).
+Read more about PostgresML pre-trained models [here](https://postgresml.org/docs/use-cases/natural-language-processing).
 - `pgml.train()`: Handles different training tasks which are configurable with the function parameters.
+Read more about supervised learning [here](https://postgresml.org/docs/use-cases/supervised-learning).
+- `pgml.predict()`: Provides online predictions using the best, automatically deployed model for a project.
+Read more about supervised learning [here](https://postgresml.org/docs/use-cases/supervised-learning).

 VMware anticipates adding support for the additional PostgresML functions in future releases.